 Every Medicare beneficiary can get this optional health coverage to help reduce the cost of prescription drugs.
 If you’re interested in getting this type of coverage, here is how you can do so through Medicare!

-Before signing up for Medicare Part D, you must be enrolled in Part A and/or Part B. You can then get prescription drug coverage through a standalone Medicare Part D plan since Original Medicare does not provide prescription drug coverage.
-However, it is possible for Part B to cover a limited amount of outpatient prescription drugs.
+Then you are qualified to get the prescription drug coverage through a standalone Medicare Part D plan.
+Original Medicare does not provide prescription drug coverage.
+However, Part B can cover a limited amount of outpatient prescription drugs.
 In this case, Part D won’t cover what Part B already covered.

 It’s also possible to get prescription drug coverage through some Medicare Advantage plans, such as Special Needs Plans (SNPs).
-A Special Needs Plan is actually required by Medicare to provide prescription drug coverage.
+Medicare requires a Special Needs Plan to provide prescription drug coverage.
 However, other Medicare Advantage plans can vary when it comes to providing this coverage.

-To learn more about which prescriptions are covered by a specific Part D plan, reach out to us today!
-We can help you compare all your options.
+To learn more about which prescriptions are covered by a specific Part D plan, reach out to us today to compare all your options.

 How to Enroll in Medicare Part D Plan